Spymaker: The Secret Life of Ian Fleming

 Spymaker: The Secret Life of Ian Fleming is a 1990 TV biographical film of the life of Ian Fleming, creator of the James Bond spy character, retracing his playboy youth, his expulsion from several colleges, his experiences as a newspaper writer and his tour of duty for the British intelligence agency during World War II.
 Fleming himself is played by Jason Connery, son of Sean Connery, the actor who first played Bond in the film series.
-Ex-Bond girl Fiona Fullerton, who appeared in A View To A Kill, made an appearance.
+Ex-Bond girl Fiona Fullerton, who appeared in A View to a Kill, made an appearance.

 Plot

+The film follows the exciting life of a dashing young Ian Fleming, the mastermind behind the highly successful James Bond books and movies.
+As a womanizer and a romantic Fleming got himself expelled from Eton and other prestigious public schools before his mother sent him to work for the news bureau Reuters.
+Whilst covering a show-trial of British engineers in Soviet Moscow, Fleming caught the interest of Britain's dormant yet watchful military intelligence, later to become S.O.E.
+After Fleming's recruitment into His Majesty's Service, his exploits become increasingly fantastic.